Last Updated: Jul 23, 2018 Views: 65

 Not every article will have a DOI.
 DOI (Digital Object Identifier) or other unique identifiers assigned to articles have only come into use relatively recently.
-Articles written prior to 1998 will not have a DOI.
-Articles written after 1998 may or may not have one, but DOIs have come into wide spread use within the last 5 to 10 years.
-So the more recent the article the more likely it will have a DOI.
+The usage of DOIs have only come into wide spread use within the last 5 to 10 years.
+Older articles may or may not have a DOI, The older the article is the less likely it will have a DOI.
+The more recent the article the more likely it will have a DOI.

 Some databases such as PubMed now include the DOI in the citation to the article.
 There is also a free DOI lookup tool: